dosire/google-api-adwords-ruby/Readme.txt

 require 'adwords4r'

 adwords = AdWords::API.new
-creates a driver for the latest version of AdWords API using credentials provided in ~/adwords.properties There is an example in the root adwords4r directory.
+creates a driver for the latest version of AdWords API using a credentials file in ENV['HOME']/adwords.properties There is an example credentials in the root adwords4r directory.
-You can also pass API a manually constructed AdWordsCredentials object like: adwords = AdWords::API.new(AdWords::AdWordsCredentials.new( {  'token' => 'mytoken',
+You can also pass API a manually constructed AdWordsCredentials object like: adwords = AdWords::API.new(AdWords::AdWordsCredentials.new({
-  'useragent' => 'P@ playing with the API from ruby', 'password' => 'mypasswd',
+  'developerToken' => 'DEVELOPER_TOKEN',
+  'applicationToken' => 'APPLICATION_TOKEN',
+  'useragent' => 'Ruby Sample',
+  'password' => 'PASSWORD',
-  'email' => 'em...@example.com'}
+  'email' => 'user@domain.com'
-))
+  'clientEmail' => 'user2@domain.com',
+}))

 If you want something more specific, use the optional parameters of the constructor adwords = AdWords::API.new(credentials, version)

-In order to use the sandbox, you can add a credential named alternateUrl, like: alternateUrl=https://sandbox.google.com/api/adwords/v11/
+In order to use the sandbox, you can add a credential named alternateUrl like: alternateUrl=https://sandbox.google.com/api/adwords/v11/

-Then just use methods of the API against your driver. adwords.getAllAdWordsCampaigns(123).each {|c| puts c.name}
+Then just use methods of the API against your driver.

-See sample code in examples.
+See sample code in examples, particularly reports.rb

-The client code will generate warnings in the console:
-Many: warning: already initialized constant XXX
-A few: at depth 0 - 20: unable to get local issuer certificate These are not serious: I need to make them go but they do not affect the correctness of the program.

 It is often useful to see a trace of the raw SOAP XML being sent and received.
-To enable this, set the ADWORDS4R_DEBUG environment variable to TRUE. e.g. in the bash shell, 'export ADWORDS4R_DEBUG=TRUE' The SOAP logs will be written to the current directory.
+To enable this, set the ADWORDS4R_DEBUG environment variable to TRUE. e.g. in the bash shell, export ADWORDS4R_DEBUG=TRUE or from your Ruby code, ENV['ADWORDS4R_DEBUG'] = 'TRUE' The SOAP logs will be written to the current directory.